-Although the first official day of spring this year is Sunday, March 20, the season truly begins when the first bear cub is spotted in the wild for most area residents.
-Even if feet of snow is still on the ground, a bear cub spotting means that the long northwestern Wyoming winter is winding down.
+Although the first official day of spring this year is Monday, March 20, the season truly begins when the first bear cub is spotted in the wild for most area residents.
+Even if feet of snow are still on the ground, a bear cub spotting means that the long northwestern Wyoming winter is winding down.

 Cody Yellowstone is home to dozens of wildlife species, including apex predators like bears and wolves, other large mammals like elk and bighorn sheep, and birds of prey such as eagles and osprey.
 Other critters include foxes, beavers, coyotes, river otters, mountain goats, marmots, pronghorn, pikes, and Yellowstone Cutthroat trout.

 Here’s a closer look at the next generation of wildlife that will soon call Cody Yellowstone home.

 Bison calves are often the first of the young ones to make their debut.
 Reddish-colored, fuzzy-furred bison calves are quick studies, and they can keep up with their mothers as soon as two hours after birth.
 It takes a village to protect a bison calf, and all adult bison surround young calves when predators such as wolves and bears are nearby.
 Fun fact, baby bison’s color and often exuberant demeanor have earned them the nickname “red dogs”.

 Black bear cubs were born during the winter, and they spend the first couple of months of their lives nursing and dozing while their semiconscious mamas continue to slumber in their dens.
 The bear cubs finally see daylight around April.
 Mothers spend the next 16 to 18 months teaching their babies how to survive in the wild.